el-youness/Song-analisis/README.md

 - Curse words analysis: top 50 songs with curse words in them are rap songs

 ## Second delivery
-still pending ... deadline is 15th of may
+still pending ... deadline is 15th of may.
 The goal is to use a Reccurent Neural Networks.
 For example, LSTMs can be a good model to look into.